 In this paper we performed an analysis of the morphology and evolution of an M1.0 flare on October 22, 2002 observed mainly during its gradual phase.
 We used multiwavelength observations obtained in optical range as well as in X-ray and EUV.
 We also analysed line-of-sight magnetic field of the AR 0162 which allowed us to understand the mechanisms which are responsible for the observed evolution of this event.
 The magnetic field (photospheric and extrapolated) and the aligned $H\alpha$ ribbons shows that this active region was highly sheared, thus was storing energy.
 The triggering of $H\alpha$ flare occurs in a region of high gradient of B which could correspond to the emergence of a locally very twisted magnetic flux.
 The lfff extrapolation of the magnetic field provides an explanation for the appearance two H α flare ribbons: ribbon R1 was compact and its position was almost constant during the flare; ribbon R2 was elongated and exhibited fast propagation along it, from the emerging bipole towards the leading sunspot.
 This propagation can be explained by the reconnection of the growing emerging field lines with higher and higher overlaying field.
 The shift of RHESSI X-ray and CDS/EUV emission observed with time above the AR also confirms the idea of subsequential reconnection of magnetic field lines.
 The elongated shape of X-ray and EUV structures observed during the gradual phase follow the shape of the magnetic field lines anchored in the H α ribbons.
-Thus, we can say that RHESSI and CDS permit to see thermal emission of successive coronal loops heated probably by non-thermal electrons, accelerated by reconnection processes.
+Thus, we can say that RHESSI and CDS permit to see thermal emission of successive coronal loops heated probably by non-thermal electrons, accelerated by reconnection processes during the impulsive phase of this flare.

 The presence of non-thermal component during the gradual phase of flares is still not clear.
 It is well known that non-thermal particles occur during the impulsive phase of flares and they can still exist during late phase of an eruptive flares.
 Analysis of magnetic field configuration showed that the flare of October 22, 2002 was of confined type.
 During this event we did not observe neither CME nor any other signatures of an eruption.
-Nevertheless, the presence of non-thermal particles can be deduced from the X-ray spectra reconstructed during the gradual phase.
-RHESSI spectra show that the non-thermal component is necessary to explain the spectra between the energy 10 and 20 keV but the emission below 10 keV observed during gradual phase was mainly of thermal origin.
+A presence of nonthermal particles can be deduced from the X-ray spectra reconstructed during the gradual phase; indeed RHESSI spectra show that the non-thermal component is necessary to explain the spectra between the energy 10 and 20 keV but the emission below 10 keV observed during gradual phase is mainly of thermal origin.
+During the analyzed period of time the energy contained in the non-thermal electrons is however negligible compared to the thermal energy of flaring plasma.

-From the RHESSI spectra we found a temperature of the flare plasma to be around $8.5{\text -}14$ MK.
+From the RHESSI spectra we found a temperature of the flare plasma to be around 8.5-14 MK.
 That is typical for the structures observed during the gradual phase of solar flares.
-The Fe-line feature (~ 6.7 keV) also indicates the presence of high temperature plasma (about 9-10 MK) (Phillips 2004).
-At 16:26 UT, during the increase of X-ray flux, we also observed Fe/Ni-line feature (~ 7.9 keV).
+The Fe-line feature ($\sim 6.7 \text{ keV}$) also indicates the presence of high temperature plasma (about 9-10 MK) (Phillips 2004).
+At 16:26 UT, during the increase of Xray flux, we also observed Fe/Ni-line feature ($\sim 7.9 \text{ keV}$).
 The presence of this line emission is due to temperature increase to about 14 MK.
 The CDS observations in Fe XIX flare line (592.2 Å) confirm the existence of a hot plasma of that temperature.
-The Fe XIX emission arises at the temperature around $8{\text -}9$ MK which is in agreement with the temperatures obtained from the RHESSI spectra.
+The Fe XIX emission arises at the temperature around 8-9 MK which is in agreement with the temperatures obtained from the RHESSI spectra.
 Besides, the Fe XIX emission was nearly co-spatial with the RHESSI X-ray emission.